lucia-auth/lucia/documentation/src/pages/oauth/reference/api-reference.md

 ### `getAuthorizationUrl()`

 Returns the authorization url for user redirection and a state for storage.
 If a state was passed in, it will be added as a query parameter in the authorization url.
 If left empty, a state will be generated.
-If set to `null`, the `state will be left out of the authorization url.
-If a state was added to the authorization url, it will be included as the second element of the return tuple.
+If set to `null`, the `state` will be left out of the authorization url.
+If a state was added to the authorization url, it will be included as the second element of the returned tuple.

 ```ts
 const getAuthorizationUrl: <State = string | null | undefined = undefined>(state?: State) => State extends null ? [url: string] : [url: string, state: string]